bqsi/bqsi/README.md

 # 👋 Hey!

-I'm bqsi (also known as AllowSleep or px on other parts of the internet).
+I'm alexa (also known as bqsi, AllowSleep or px on other parts of the internet).
+Please reach out professionally to learn my real name and address me as such!

 I'm a computing enthusiast and actively learning software engineer based out of the UK.
 I spend most of my free time making new things or trying to learn about existing things.